ilonawillemse/Fish-tank/README.md

 - random to generate a random number to implement some chances
 - matplotlib
 - copy to copy some grids
-- pandas to transform some data for visualisation
+- pandas to transform some data for visualization
 - mesa
 - shutil
 - matplotlib.offsetbox